johnson-li/Pandia/milestone.md

 Track the development of new features

 ### 29th Jun
-- [x] Find out the root cause of the decoding queue delay.
+- [ ] Find out the root cause of the decoding queue delay.
 It is not caused by the decoding delay.
-(It is caused by the pacing delay)
+- [x] Find out the causes of frame drop. (pacing delay, encoded size too large)

 ### 28th Jun
 - [ ] NVDEC deocding does not return any frame on the first input.
 The reason is not clear.
 But it is not a big problem since we can anyway calculate the frame decoding delay.